 It has been a very eventful winter and spring for the Trust.
 Please read on for an illustrated summary of the highlights!

 A real highlight for us has been the huge generosity of the wider community and businesses supporting our projects and the bigger purpose.

-We give special thanks to Mrs AD (Nessie) Paykel for her very generous donation to Friends of St David’s Trust.
+We are grateful for an anonymous donation to Friends of St David’s Trust.
 While our team works pro bono, and we are given huge amounts of support in kind, there are numerous hard costs that we have to cover.
-Mrs Paykel’s donation could not have come at a better time with the Historic Heritage Hearing process to prepare for, coming on the back of our major ANZAC 2018 event.
+This anonymous donation could not have come at a better time with the Historic Heritage Hearing process to prepare for, coming on the back of our major ANZAC 2018 event.

 Together, we will save St David’s – for now and for good!

 Following a tradition begun when the RNZE chose St David’s Memorial Church as their home in 1928, The Sappers’ Memorial Parade and Service was held again this year on 14th of October 2018.
 It was held at the old hall next to the Memorial Church as the doors of St David’s remain closed.
 We are looking forward to the day those doors re open.

 Auckland Council has proposed that St David’s become a Category A Historic Heritage Place.
 This proposal is widely supported by the wider community – across New Zealand.
 There was only one submission against.
 This resulted in hundreds of hours of work by many, many people, as far afield as Dunedin (thank you Dietmar Gsell and the team at the Presbyterian Archive).

 The really positive things to come out of this process are multiple.

 First, we have learnt a lot more about St David’s Memorial Church that further support its Category A Historic Heritage status.